courtois-neuromod/cneuromod-things/README.md

 - ``THINGS/fmriprep`` includes source and preprocessed bold data, eye-tracking data, ``*events.tsv`` files with trialwise metrics, stimuli and annotations.
 - ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous recognition task and of fixation compliance (assessed with eye-tracking).
 - ``THINGS/glmsingle`` includes fMRI analyses and derivatives, including trialwise and imagewise beta scores estimated with GLMsingle, voxelwise noise ceilings, and proof-of-principle analyses to showcase the quality of the data.
+- ``THINGS/glm-memory`` includes GLM-based analyses of memory effects in the preprocessed BOLD data, as well as the associated statistical maps and visualization scripts.

 In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retinotopy`` (population receptive field), used to derive subject-specific ROIs. ``anatomical`` data